Leonie Pihama: Career

 Pihama was born in 1962.
-She wrote her 1993 master's thesis at the University of Auckland with the title Tungia te ururua, kia tupu whakaritorito te tupu o te harakeke : a critical analysis of parents as first teachers.
-She completed her PhD at the same institution in 2001 and her doctoral thesis had the title Tīhei mauri ora : honouring our voices : mana wahine as a kaupapa Māori : theoretical framework.
+She wrote her 1993 master's thesis at the University of Auckland with the title Tungia te ururua, kia tupu whakaritorito te tupu o te harakeke: a critical analysis of parents as first teachers.
+She completed her PhD at the same institution in 2001 and her doctoral thesis had the title Tīhei mauri ora: honouring our voices: mana wahine as a kaupapa Māori: theoretical framework, and was supervised by Fiona Cram, Judith Simon and Linda Tuhiwai Smith.
 She won a Fulbright-Ngā Pae o te Māramatanga Scholar Award and is now a Ngā Pae o te Māramatanga principal investigator.
-She did a PhD at the University of Auckland and rose to Associate Professor there, before moving to the University of Waikato in Hamilton, New Zealand.
+She rose to Associate Professor there, before moving to the University of Waikato in Hamilton, New Zealand.
+Notable students include Donna Campbell.

-Pihama served on the establishment board of Māori TV and then as a director, but quit after three years due to a conflict of interest involving a family member.
+Pihama served on the establishment board of Whakaata Māori (Māori Television) and then as a director, but quit after three years due to a conflict of interest involving a family member.